karanewell/BellaBeatCaseStudy/README.md

 ## PHASE ONE: ASK
 *Define the problem and confirm stakeholder expectations*
 ### Business Task
 Analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices to help guide upcoming marketing strategies for the company.
-The analysis will be presented to the BellaBeat executive Team.
+The analysis will be presented to the BellaBeat Executive Team.
 ### Business Objectives
 1. What are some trends in smart device usage?
 2. How could these trends apply to BellaBeat customers?